-Paneer Butter masala recipe – one of the most loved paneer recipes by readers.
-A remarkable creamy, mildly spiced paneer dish cooked in tomato cashew nut gravy and cream in restaurant style.
-A different and absolute tasty recipe than the other butter paneer recipes out there, so make it now and enjoy!
+Paneer Butter masala is one of the most loved paneer recipe by readers.
+A mildly spiced restaurant style dish of paneer cooked in tomatoes cashews butter and cream.
+It's different and super tasty recipe than the other butter paneer recipes out there, so make it now and enjoy!

 What is Paneer Butter Masala?